 Arriving at the airport, downtown Labuan Bajo is about a 20-minute drive away, and it is very easy to get taxis directly at the airport to take you to the hotel without prior reservation.

-Also, check the post about places to stay in Labuan Bajo, that includes hotels, hostels and boats.
+Also, check the post about the best places to stay in Labuan Bajo, which includes hotels, hostels, and boats.

 When to visit Labuan Bajo and Komodo National Park